mlochbaum/BQN/doc/fromDyalog.md

 # BQN–Dyalog APL dictionary

 A few tables to help users of Dyalog APL (or similar) get started quickly on BQN.
+For a higher-level comparison, check [Why BQN?](../commentary/why.md#versus-apl-and-j).
 Here we assume `⎕ML` is 1 for Dyalog.

 ## Terminology